amber-lang/amber-docs/docs/advanced_syntax/builtins.md

 let variable = null

 unsafe ${nameof variable}=12$
-// Which is the same as:
-let variable = 12
+// Which is the same as declaring (but it is more readable in this way) let variable = 12
 ```